Skip to main content

 2. Capstone Project Presentations

-During the third visit, students will participate in program wrap-up sessions and present their capstone projects.
+During the third visit, students will participate in program wrap-up sessions, present their capstone projects, and participate in a December graduation ceremony.

 Tailor your program by choosing from two concentrations:

-• Public and Nonprofit Management, with elective courses in managing technology, managing personnel, decision analytics, and leadership and strategy
+• Public and Nonprofit Management, with specialization courses in managing technology, managing personnel, decision analytics, and leadership and strategy

-• International Policy, with elective courses in frontiers of international policy, human rights, international management, and leadership and strategy
+• International Policy, with specialization courses in frontiers of international policy, human rights, international management, and leadership and strategy

 Course Sequence